armory/documentation/_spinnaker/pacrd.md

 - Pipeline stages must be defined with a `type` key for the stage name and a key of the same name where all stage options live.
-For example, for the "Bake Manifest" stage you would structure your definition like so:
+For example, for the "Bake Manifest" stage you would structure your definition like this:

 ```yaml
 # ...
 stages: